 - Long-term rate of return on plan assets: The required use of the expected long-term rate of return on plan assets may result in recognized returns that are greater or less than the actual returns on those plan assets in any given year.
 Over time, however, the expected long-term rate of return on plan assets is designed to approximate actual earned long-term returns.
 The Company uses long-term historical actual return information, the mix of investments that comprise plan assets, and future estimates of long-term investment returns by reference to external sources to develop an assumption of the expected long-term rate of return on plan assets.
 The expected long-term rate of return is used to calculate net periodic pension cost.
 In determining its pension obligations, the Company is using a long-term rate of return on U.S. plan assets of 7.75% for 2012.
-The Company is using a long-term rate of return on French plan assets. - Discount rate: The discount rate is used to calculate future pension and postretirement obligations.
+The Company is using a long-term rate of return on French plan assets of 3.50% for 2012.
+The German pension plan has no assets. - Discount rate: The discount rate is used to calculate future pension and postretirement obligations.
 The Company is using a Mercer Bond yield curve in determining its pension obligations.
 The Company is using a discount rate of 4.18% for 2012.
 The Company is using a weighted average discount rate of 3.69% on its non-U.S. pension plans for 2012.